Utah Deaf History and Culture

 Bob Sanderson, a 1941 graduate of Gallaudet College

 • Dr. Sanderson was passionate about increasing awareness of American Sign Language (ASL) as a natural language with syntax and grammar.
 He believed that ASL should be taught in college to create more opportunities for Deaf people (Trotter, The Ogden Standard-Examiner, January 2, 2011).
-Dr. Sanderson taught ASL, as well as the social, psychological, and cultural aspects of deafness, as an adjunct professor in the Division of Communication Disorders at the University of Utah from 1979 to 1985, and at Utah State University in the Department of Communicative Disorders from 1985 to 1986.
-In 1982, he held the Powrie Vaux Doctor Chair in Deaf Studies at Gallaudet College and worked as an adjunct faculty member at Weber State University from 1992 to 1995, and then again at the University of Utah from 1993 to 1995.
+Dr. Sanderson taught ASL, as well as the social, psychological, and cultural aspects of deafness, as an adjunct professor in the Division of Communication Disorders at the University of Utah from 1979 to 1985 and at Utah State University in the Department of Communicative Disorders from 1985 to 1986.
+In 1982, he held the Powrie Vaux Doctor Chair in Deaf Studies at Gallaudet College.
+He also worked as an adjunct faculty member at Weber State University from 1992 to 1995 and at the University of Utah from 1993 to 1995.
 Even after his retirement in 1985, Dr. Sanderson continued to teach sign language at local high schools (Newman, 2006).

 • Dr. Sanderson retired from his professional career in 1985.
 Nonetheless, he dedicated his time and energy to serve various organizations such as the Utah State Interpreter Certification Board, the Utah Schools for the Deaf and Blind Institutional Council, the Utah Relay System for Deaf Advisory Committees, the editorial subcommittee of the monthly UAD Bulletin, the Board of Directors of the Utah Association for the Deaf, the advisory committee of the Davis Applied Technology College for the development of an interpreter training program, and the Board of Directors of the 2007 Deaflympics, held in Utah (Newman, 2006).